 Center of Mass and Center of Pressure: Engineering a Stable

-Guide, explore the NASA connections, share tips and tricks for implementing the
+and share tips and tricks for implementing the lesson in the classroom.
+Participating

-lesson in the classroom, watch videos of students engaged in the lesson, and discuss
+educators will watch videos of students engaged in the lesson and have the opportunity

 Title: Center of Mass and Center of Pressure: Engineering a Stable